-- Word of Mouth- Personal solicitation and personal endorsement are the best and most effective ways to promote activities. - Color- One of the most important decisions you will make about publicity involves color.
-Use your colors as a symbol for your RSO or event.
+- Word of Mouth- Personal solicitation and personal endorsement are the best and most effective ways to promote activities. - Color- One of the most important decisions you will make about publicity involves color. - Use your colors as a symbol for your RSO or event.
 Use positive color combinations: blue on orange, orange on blue, purple on yellow, black on orange, and green on white.
-Avoid using more than three colors on one poster.

-Costumes- If your upcoming event has a theme, rent costumes that go with it and have members from your organization wear them while handing out event information

-- Unusually shaped posters Different shapes will draw more attention than the typical square or rectangular poster - Be creative- Use candy, stickers, balloons, or other inexpensive things you can hand out.
+Avoid using more than three colors on one poster. - Costumes- If your upcoming event has a theme, rent costumes that go with it and have members from your organization wear them while handing out event information.
+Please note masks are not allowed on campus. - Unusually shaped posters- Different shapes will draw more attention than the typical square or rectangular poster - Be creative- Use candy, stickers, balloons, or other inexpensive things you can hand out.